The council's admissions priorities

-If you do not want your preferred school to see your supporting medical or other evidence, or if you are applying online please send it separately to the School Admissions Team, King’s House, Grand Avenue, Hove, BN3 2LS.
+If you do not want your preferred school to see your supporting medical or other evidence or if you are applying online, please send it separately to the School Admissions Team, Hove Town Hall, Norton Road, Hove, BN3 4AH.
 All information supplied in support of an application will be dealt with in the strictest confidence by senior officers.

 This will apply where a sibling living in the same household will be attending the school when your child is due to start, providing your home is in the catchment area for the school in question.

 Where a sibling attends a nursery class or a sixth form on the same school site, it will not be counted as a link for admissions purposes.

 You may be asked to supply proof that your child has a sibling at the same address who attends the school.
 This will normally be a copy of both children’s medical cards showing the same address or a copy of your Child Benefit letter showing both children’s names.